MDMA/Ecstasy

 How is it taken?

-Speed is mostly snorted, less often swallowed in capsules or wrapped in paper (“bomb”) or drunk mixed in a drink.
-Very rarely, speed is slammed.
+Speed is usually snorted, less often swallowed in capsules or wrapped in paper (“bombs”) or mixed into a drink.
+Very rarely speed is slammed.

-Dosage: A common dose is between 5 and 25mg of pure amphetamine.
+Dosage: A usual dose is between 5 and 25 mg of pure amphetamine.
 A dose of 50mg is considered high and should not be exceeded.
-Due to the high variation of active ingredients in speed preparations, it is hardly possible to measure an exact dose.
+Due to the high fluctuations in the active ingredients in speed preparations, it is hardly possible to measure an exact dose.

 When you sniff speed, the effect kicks in after a few minutes and lasts for about 6-12 hours.